A Probabilistic Scheme for Fully Nonlinear Nonlocal Parabolic PDEs with singular L\'evy measures: Introduction

-The first result concerns the convergence of the approximate solution obtained from the Monte Carlo scheme to the viscosity solution of the final value problem.
-As mentioned before, infinite L\'evy measure in the non--linearity makes the direct use of the method in \cite{ftw} impossible due to the lake of Lipschitz continuity of the non--linearity.
-Moreover, if we truncate the L\'evy measure, the non--linearity is Lipschitz but as truncation level tends to $0$, the Lipschitz constant blows up.
-We solve this problem through manipulation of the original final value problem to another one whose corresponding scheme is monotone.
-Turning the manipulation back, we obtain a bounded approximate solution.
-This approximation is near the approximate function created by the proposed scheme, if the truncation level depends appropriately on $h$.
+Our first result concerns the convergence of the approximate solution obtained from the Monte Carlo scheme to the viscosity solution of the final value problem.
+We show that if we truncate the infinite L\'evy measure near zero such that the truncation level approaches fast enough to zero as the time discretization step goes to zero, then the approximate solution converges to a function which satisfies the equation in viscosity sense, which by comparison principle is unique.

-The second result provides the rate of convergence in the case of concave non--linearity.
-The proof of the rate of convergence uses the results in \cite{biswasjakobsenkarlsen1} and \cite{biswasjakobsenkarlsen2} which generalizes the result of \cite{barlessouganidis} to non--local case.
-The method is based on approximation of the solution of the equation with regular sub and super--solutions.
-Plugging the regular sub or super--solution into scheme and then usage of consistency provide the upper and lower bounds.
-Here, we also need to impose the condition that truncation level depend appropriately on the time step in order to preserve the rate of convergence after truncation.
-For the rate of convergence, we also need to manipulate the equation to obtain strict monotonicity for the scheme which is a crucial requirement in using the method in \cite{biswasjakobsenkarlsen1}.
+The second result provides the rate of convergence in the case of concave nonlinearity.
+The proof of the rate of convergence uses the results in \cite{biswasjakobsenkarlsen1} and \cite{biswasjakobsenkarlsen2} which generalizes the result of \cite{barlessouganidis} to nonlocal HJBI PDE's.
+While the assumptions we made verifies the existence and uniqueness of the solution of HJBI equation, the solution of the nonlocal PDE is approximated by a regular sub solution and a super solutions.
+Plugging the regular sub solution and super solution into scheme and then by the usage of consistency estimate, we provide an upper and a lower bound for the rate of convergence.
+Here, we also need to impose a stronger condition on the truncation of the l\'evy measure than in the convergence result.